-Humble beginnings to world class hospital
+Humble beginnings to world-class hospital

-Village Veterinary Clinic began as a small one man practice, but with vision and time and significant investment it has, over many years, grown to what you see today.
+Village Veterinary Clinic began as a small one-man practice, but with vision and time and significant investment, it has, over many years, grown to what you see today.
 Conveniently situated just off the M13, Village is in a perfect place to serve the upper highway community.
 Dr Mostert wanted to create a facility that could provide world-class veterinary services with cutting edge equipment and facilities, in attractive surroundings.
 The Village Veterinary Hospital you see today is that vision brought to life.
 It was done in stages and took time.
-We are so grateful for the many loyal clients who have journeyed alongside us as we transformed to what we are today, a 500sqm state of the art Veterinary Hospital.
+We are so grateful for the many loyal clients who have journeyed alongside us as we transformed into what we are today, a 500sqm state of the art Veterinary Hospital.

 Dr Craig Mostert, BVSc, BSc